-As part of the authorization and registration process1, market participants are required to identify a Settlements Contact.
+As part of the authorization and registration process, market participants are required to identify a Settlements Contact.
 If a market participant has not identified a specific contact, the IESO will seek to contact the Primary Contact for activities within this procedure, unless alternative arrangements have been established between the IESO and the market participant.

 To contact the IESO, market participants can email IESO Customer Relations at customer.relations@ieso.ca or use telephone or mail.
-Telephone numbers and the mailing address can be found on the IESO Customer Relations staff will respond as soon as possible.
+Telephone numbers and the mailing address can be found on the IESO website.
+IESO Customer Relations staff will respond as soon as possible.

-Market participants with a specific inquiry regarding a settlement amount on any settlement statement can refer to MM 5.10.
-Settlement Disagreements for further details.
+Market participants with a specific inquiry regarding a settlement amount on any settlement statement can refer to MM 5.10 for further details.

-1 Refer to MM 1.5MM 1.5: Market Registration Procedures for adding and updating contact roles with the IESO.
+&lt;sup>1 Refer to MM 1.5 for adding and updating contact roles with the IESO.